RalphHightower/blog/_posts/2025/06/2025-06-18-SpringsteenRiseUp.md

 #LongWalkHomeManchesterMay142025 #LongWalkHomeManchesterMay142025OfficialAudio #LongWalkHomeManchesterMay142025OfficialVideo #LongWalkHomeManchesterMay142025OfficialLyricVideo #BruceSpringsteenOfficialAudio #BruceSpringsteenOfficialVideo

 Lyrics:
-Last night I stood at your doorstep
-Trying to figure out what went wrong
-You just slipped something into my palm and you were gone I could smell the same deep green of summer
-'Bove me the same night sky was glowin'
-In the distance I could see the town where I was born It's gonna be a long walk home
-Hey pretty darling, don't wait up for me
-Gonna be a long walk home
-A long walk home
-In town I pass Sal's grocery
-Barber shop on South Street
-I looked in their faces*
-They're all rank strangers to me*
-Well Veteran's Hall high upon the hill
-Stood silent and alone
-The diner was shuttered and boarded
-With a sign that just said "gone"
-It's gonna be a long walk home
-Hey pretty darling, don't wait up for me
-Gonna be a long walk home
-Hey pretty darling, don't wait up for me
-Gonna be a long walk home
-It's gonna be a long walk home
-Here everybody has a neighbor
-Everybody has a friend
-Everybody has a reason to begin again
-My father said "Son, we're lucky in this town,
-It's a beautiful place to be born.
-It just wraps its arms around you,
-Nobody crowds you and nobody goes it alone"
-"Your flag flyin' over the courthouse
-Means certain things are set in stone.
-Who we are, what we'll do and what we won't"
-It's gonna be a long walk home
-Hey pretty darling, don't wait up for me
-Gonna be a long walk home
-Hey pretty darling, don't wait up for me
-Gonna be a long walk home
-It's gonna be a long walk home
-It's gonna be a long walk home
-Hey pretty darling, don't wait up for me
-Gonna be a long walk home
-Hey pretty darling, don't wait up for me
-Gonna be a long walk home
-It's gonna be a long walk home
+Last night I stood at your doorstep<br />
+Trying to figure out what went wrong<br />
+You just slipped something into my palm and you were gone<br />
+I could smell the same deep green of summer<br />
+'Bove me the same night sky was glowin'<br />
+In the distance I could see the town where I was born<br />
+It's gonna be a long walk home<br />
+Hey pretty darling, don't wait up for me<br />
+Gonna be a long walk home<br />
+A long walk home<br />
+In town I pass Sal's grocery<br />
+Barber shop on South Street<br />
+I looked in their faces*<br />
+They're all rank strangers to me*<br />
+Well Veteran's Hall high upon the hill<br />
+Stood silent and alone<br />
+The diner was shuttered and boarded<br />
+With a sign that just said "gone"<br />
+It's gonna be a long walk home<br />
+Hey pretty darling, don't wait up for me<br />
+Gonna be a long walk home<br />
+Hey pretty darling, don't wait up for me<br />
+Gonna be a long walk home<br />
+It's gonna be a long walk home<br />
+Here everybody has a neighbor<br />
+Everybody has a friend<br />
+Everybody has a reason to begin again<br />
+My father said "Son, we're lucky in this town,<br />
+It's a beautiful place to be born.<br />
+It just wraps its arms around you,<br />
+Nobody crowds you and nobody goes it alone"<br />
+"Your flag flyin' over the courthouse<br />
+Means certain things are set in stone.<br />
+Who we are, what we'll do and what we won't"<br />
+It's gonna be a long walk home<br />
+Hey pretty darling, don't wait up for me<br />
+Gonna be a long walk home<br />
+Hey pretty darling, don't wait up for me<br />
+Gonna be a long walk home<br />
+It's gonna be a long walk home<br />
+It's gonna be a long walk home<br />
+Hey pretty darling, don't wait up for me<br />
+Gonna be a long walk home<br />
+Hey pretty darling, don't wait up for me<br />
+Gonna be a long walk home<br />
+It's gonna be a long walk home<br />
 It's gonna be a long walk home

 ## Bruce Springsteen - My City of Ruins (Manchester May 14, 2025 [Official Live Video])

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gO3r2T7D9Lw?si=NADxIuBJqtbxjena" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 May 28, 2025 #BruceSpringsteen #MyCityofRuins #BruceSpringsteenLive
 Official Video for "My City of Ruins" performed live by Bruce Springsteen, Manchester May 14, 2025

 Listen to Bruce Springsteen: https://BruceSpringsteen.lnk.to/listenYD